-- In order to start the motor, the exciter field must not be energized by the dc supply of the excitation panel; - The circuit breaker of the main circuit of the machine is activated and, through the cage (generally called damper winding), enough torque is developed to accelerate the rotor close to the synchronism rotation. - When the rotor has reached enough speed for synchronization, then the exciter field must be energized to synchronize the motor, which will start spinning at the rotation of the revolving field of the main stator (synchronous rotation).

-Any unbalance or vibration must be investigated.
+- In order to start the motor, the exciter field must not be energized by the DC supply of the excitation panel. - The circuit breaker of the motor main circuit is activated, and through the cage (generally called damper) enough torque is developed to accelerate the rotor up to close to the synchronous speed. - When the rotor has reached enough speed for the synchronization, then the exciter field must be energized to synchronize the motor, which will start rotating at the speed of the rotating field of the main stator (synchronous speed). - Any unbalance or vibration must be investigated.

-5.1.3 Direct start frequency
+5.1.3 Direct online start frequency